-American Libraries, the flagship magazine of the American Library Association, is published 6 times yearly, with occasional digital supplements, by the American Library Association.
+American Libraries, the voice of the profession and the flagship magazine of the American Library Association, is published 6 times yearly, with occasional digital supplements, by the American Library Association.
 ISSN 0002-9769.
 Printed in the USA.
 Subscription price is included in ALA dues.
 The magazine is sent to some 65,000 individuals and organizations worldwide.
 ALA members receive American Libraries as a perquisite of membership.

 Membership in ALA is open to any individual or organization interested in library service and library and information science and technology.
 For changes of address, contact the Membership Line at 800-545-2433, ext.
 5108 or e-mail firstname.lastname@example.org.
 Toll-free hotline for membership problems is 800-545-2433, ext.
 4299.

 American Libraries is also available to libraries and other institutions by paid subscription: $70 per year, U.S., Canada.
 Foreign: $80 per year.
 Single issues are $11.50, discounted 40% for five or more prepaid from ALA Accounts Receivable.
 Order online, fax orders to 312-944-7841, email to email@example.com, or phone Charisse Perkins, 800-545-2433 x4286.
 To subscribe for one year, send the amount specified above to (or request invoicing from) American Libraries, Subscriptions, 50 E. Huron St., Chicago, IL 60611.
 Include full address of recipient at the subscribing institution.